ovh/docs/pages/platform/network-services/getting-started-07-creating-vrack/guide.en-gb.md

 To activate and manage a vRack using the OVHcloud APIv6, please refer to [this section](https://docs.ovh.com/gb/en/publiccloud/network-services/public-cloud-vrack-apiv6/#step-1-activating-and-managing-a-vrack) of the corresponding guide.

-### Step 2: Creating a VLAN in the vRack
+### Step 2: Creating a private network in the vRack

-It is necessary to create a VLAN so that the connected instances can communicate with each other.
+It is necessary to create a private network so that the connected instances can communicate with each other.

 With the Public Cloud service, you can create up to 4,000 VLANs within one vRack.
 This means that you can use each private IP address up to 4,000 times.
 Thus, for example, 192.168.0.10 of VLAN 2 is different from IP 192.168.0.10 of VLAN 42.